dtczhl/dtc-show-ip/README.md

 ## Better call this script periodically using Crontab or at startup time.

 ## The server side implementation is also released.
-See my [github](https://github.com/dtczhl/Personal-website): json and mySql folders.
+See my [Github](https://github.com/dtczhl/Personal-website).